ichthyosaurus/sailfish-patch/MANPAGE.md

     chmod +x sailfish-patch

-To install the manual page, you have to compile it from the Markdown source.
-For this, `md2man` can be used, or any other tool at your liking.
-Then copy the generated manual page to your local manual directory.
-Usually something like the below should do the job:
+The manual page can be compiled from the Markdown source using tools like `md2man`, `go-md2man`, etc. Then copy the generated manual page to your local manual directory.
+Usually something like the following should do the trick:

-    md2man-roff MANPAGE.md | gzip -c - > "sailfish-patch.1.gz"
+    go-md2man -in MANPAGE.md | gzip -c - > "sailfish-patch.1.gz"
     sudo cp "sailfish-patch.1.gz" "/usr/local/man/man1/sailfish-patch.1.gz"

 ### Notes